 12. Read the essbaseenc.doc file and update the environment by adding settings to your environment.
 The essbaseenv.doc file is created by the installation program when you install DB2 OLAP Server.
-See "Updating the Environment Settings" for more information.
+See "Updating the Environment Settings" on page 35 for more information.